Slice starlike functions over quaternions: Introduction

 In one complex variable case, a holomorphic function $f$ in $\mathcal{S}^{*}$ is exactly the starlike function (see Theorem \ref{starlikeness}).
-Hence, the result obtained in this paper is a generalization from starlike functions to the function class $\mathcal{S}^{*} $ in the noncommutative algebra $\mathbb{H}$.
+Moreover, it is proven that the slice regular extension of any holomorphic starlike function belongs to the function class $\mathcal{S}^{*}$ (see Example \ref{main-example-2}).
+Hence, the results obtained for $\mathcal{S}^{*}$ in this paper extend corresponding results for holomorphic starlike functions to high dimensions.

-In fact, the algebraic condition in $\mathcal{S}^{*}$ can be described as a geometric restriction that the element in $\mathcal{S}^{*}$ is a slice regular function such that its modulus is strictly increasing in the radial.
-However, we do not know if the image $f(\mathbb{B})$ is starlike for any $f\in \mathcal{S}^{*}$.
+In fact, the algebraic condition in $\mathcal{S}^{*}$ can also be described as a geometric restriction that the element in $\mathcal{S}^{*}$ is a slice regular function for which its modulus is strictly increasing in the radial.
+Besides, we give some equivalent descriptions of the slice starlike function of order $\alpha$ (see Lemma \ref{main-lemma}) which allow us to present a new characterization of holomorphic starlike functions in one complex variable case (see Corollary \ref{main-corollary}) and find that the so-called slice starlike in \cite[Definition 3.17]{Gal-J-Sabadini} and algebraically starlike in \cite[Definition 5.20]{Gori-Vlacci} are equivalent.